 The test is important

-It’s the easiest way to complete a kidney test which will help assess your kidney damage.
+It’s the easiest way to complete a kidney test that will help assess the health of your kidney.
 The test will help you find out how your kidneys are doing and get the right care if needed.

 Get started